 How to use snapshots in Affinity Photo to be able to return to an earlier point in your history tutorial

-Many apps have a similar feature, it is always useful to return to an earlier point.
-The Photo app does have a neat and super fast history panel but if you have a history panel full of commands all indicating add pixel or gaussian blur or transform it is actually quite hard to find exactly the correct point to return to, the snapshot feature makes it a whole lot easier.
-The key menu is document and 'add' and 'restore'
+The Affinity Photo app does have a neat and super fast history panel but if you have a history panel full of commands all indicating add pixel or gaussian blur or transform it is actually quite hard to find exactly the correct point to return to, the snapshot feature makes it a whole lot easier.

 Go to the add command in the document menu (saving it to the AP document format) and then give it a name though the default text is perfectly reasonable giving the current time etc as well as day.